victornpb/twitch-mass-ban/README.md

 1. Install Twitch RaidHammer:
   [![][greasyfork_icon]][greasyfork_url] or [![][openuserjs_icon]][openuserjs_url]

+1. (Optional) The feature that monitors new followers as they come,
+  requires that you have [StreamElements](https://streamelements.com/features/chatbot) or [StreamLabs](https://streamlabs.com/content-hub/tag/chatbot) Bot announcing follow alerts in the chat:
+  (This is not required if you just want to use the mass banning feature).
+    You should have the bots announce one of these messages:
+    - > **Streamlabs**: Thank you for following `username`!
+    - > **StreamElements**: Welcome! `username` Thank you for following!

 1. You're all set!

 Look for the hammer icon next to Twitch chat. [see notes](#notes)

+Note: It will ONLY appear on streams you have moderation privilegies.

 ----